Originate/exocom/README.md

 ## Installation

 ```
-$ npm i -g exocomm-dev
+$ npm i -g exocom-dev
 ```

 ## APIs

-ExoComm can be used via 2 separate APIs.
+ExoCom can be used via 2 separate APIs.

 ### Command-line API

-This is the main way to use ExoCommDev by end users (ExoSphere developers).
+This is the main way to use ExoComDev by end users (ExoSphere developers).

 ```
-$ exocomm
+$ exocom
 ```

 The default port is 3100.
 To run it at another port:

 ```
-$ exocomm --port <port number>
+$ exocom --port <port number>
 ```

 More details around configuring the port [here](features/configuring-the-port.feature).